 The Action Alternatives would share the same design elements described above under 2.4.2 Design Elements and Typical Section for Action Alternatives.
-They would all construct a fourlane highway with Expressway Access Control, improve horizontal curves and vertical grades, and be designed to meet the ITD Design Manual and AASHTO standards.
+They would all construct a four-lane highway with Type IV limited access control, improve horizontal curves and vertical grades, and be designed to meet the ITD Design Manual and AASHTO standards.
 Each alternative would transition from the four-lane divided highway to a four-lane highway with center turn lane, curb, gutter and sidewalk where they reconnect with existing US-95 at the northern end of the project.
 At the transition the posted speed limit would be reduced from 65 mph to 45 mph.
-The C-3 Alternative would be have a design speed and posted speed limit of 45 mph in the urban section and the W-4 and E-2 Alternatives would have a design speed and posted speed limit of 35 mph in the urban section.
-With the exception of Alternative C 1, which uses most of the existing highway alignment, the abandoned sections of existing US-95 may be turned over to the NLHD.
-It should be noted that the lengths of the W-4, C-3 and E-2 alternatives early in the screening process differ from the lengths analyzed in the DEIS due to a modification of the project limits.
-As a result, and due to the conceptual level of detail at the time, the lengths and calculations presented during the screening process may differ from those presented in the DEIS and FEIS for the W-4, C-3 and E-2 alternatives.
-In addition, the assumptions made when determining residential and business impacts were also different resulting in different numbers.
+With the exception of Alternative C-1, which uses most of the existing highway alignment, the abandoned sections of existing US-95 may be turned over to the North Latah Highway District.
+It should be noted that the lengths of the W-4, C-3 and E-2 alternatives early in the screening process differ from the lengths analyzed in this DEIS due to a modification of the project limits.
+As a result, the lengths and calculations presented during the screening process may differ from those presented in this DEIS for the W-4, C-3 and E-2 alternatives.
 The initial 10 Action Alternatives are shown in Exhibit 11.
-Initial Alternatives, and described below
+Initial Alternatives, and described below.